10 Ways You’re Probably Cleaning Your Bathroom Wrong

 You clean surfaces at room temperature

 Heating your tub, sink, and tiles just 10 degrees above normal air temperature can double the effectiveness of alkaline cleansers.
 Fill your tub or sink with the hottest water you can run from the tap and let it sit for a few minutes before scrubbing and cleaning bathroom areas.
+Don’t miss the germiest spots in your bathroom so you make sure to hit those the next time you clean.

 You scrub your plastic shower curtains